stenioaraujo/ycharts_hashmap/README.md

 ## Usage

-The `Hashmap` class can be access through the `ycharts_hashmap` library, bellow it is shown how to use the features available.
+The `Hashmap` class can be accessed through the `ycharts_hashmap` library, bellow it is shown how to use the features available.

 Those commands can be ran directly on the python interpreter started on the preivous sections.